KannonZenetism/zenetism-field-physics/zenetism/mpx/contingency-of-worlds.md

 ## 6. The Contingency Clause

-If empirical reality revealed that only one universe exists, or that the multiverse is inaccessible, or that the multiverse is a false inference, the Zenetist framework would not break.
+If empirical reality revealed that only one universe exists, or that the multiverse is inaccessible, or that the multiverse is a fallacious inference, the Zenetist framework would not break.

 The metaphysics would state: